Steve Allen: Allen and rock music

+While Presley was an exceedingly controversial act at the time, "Allen found a way ... to satisfy the Puritans.
+He assured viewers that he would not allow Presley 'to do anything that will offend anyone.'
+NBC announced that a 'revamped, purified and somewhat abridged Presley' had agreed to sing while standing reasonably still, dressed in black tie."
+Allen avoided any controversy by inviting Presley to participate in the show's comedy.
+Elvis wore white tie and tailcoat while singing "Hound Dog" to a hound, which was attired with a top hat.
+The singer was also featured in a country-music sketch with Allen, Andy Griffith, and Imogene Coca.

+Allen also appeared on the shows of other entertainers, even the mildly rock and roll program The Pat Boone Chevy Showroom on ABC; Boone had appeared as a guest on Allen's variety hour.

 Actor

 Allen was an occasional actor.
-He wrote and starred in his first film, the Mack Sennett comedy compilation Down Memory Lane, in 1949.
+He wrote and starred in his first film, the Mack Sennett comedy compilation Down Memory Lane, in 1949; Allen cast himself as a "TV disc jockey" showing Sennett's old comedy films on live television.
 His most famous film appearance was in 1956's The Benny Goodman Story, in the title role.
 The film, while an average biopic of its day, was hailed for its music, featuring many alumni of the Goodman band.
 Allen later recalled his one contribution to the film's music, used in the early scenes.
-The accomplished Benny Goodman no longer could produce the sound of a clarinet beginner, and that was the only sound Allen was able to produce on a clarinet.
+The accomplished Benny Goodman no longer could produce the sound of a clarinet beginner, and that was the only sound Allen could produce on a clarinet.

 In 1960, he appeared as the character "Dr. Ellison" in the episode "Play Acting" on CBS's anthology series The DuPont Show with June Allyson though his The Steve Allen Show had been in competition with the program the preceding season.

-A similar Canadian television series called Witness to Yesterday, created by Arthur Voronka, aired three years after Allen's Local Emmy Award-winning program.
-Allen appeared on a 1976 episode of Witness to Yesterday as composer-pianist George Gershwin.
+Allen sometimes appeared as himself (or as thinly disguised versions of himself) as a TV host in feature films (like The Comic) and TV shows (Batman and The Snoop Sisters).

 During the late 1980s, Allen and Jayne Meadows, his second wife, made three appearances on the television drama series St. Elsewhere.
 They played the estranged birth parents of the character Dr. Victor Ehrlich, who had given him up for adoption.
 And, in 1998, Allen and Meadows guest-starred in an episode of Homicide: Life on the Street.

 Allen did voice work in two episodes of The Simpsons in the 1990s, appearing once as the electronically "altered" voice of Bart Simpson in season 3's "Separate Vocations", and as himself in season 6's 'Round Springfield".
+In 1997, Allen was a guest on the Space Ghost Coast to Coast episode "Boat Show."